aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

-* Series is like a list in Python which can take any type of value like integers, strings, floats (or decimal values), etc.
+* Series is like a list in Python that can take any value like integers, strings, floats (or decimal values), etc.
-* All the items in series are labeled with indexes:
+* All the items in the Series are labeled with indexes: